Hammynl/HammyRestart/README.md

 # HammyRestart
 Restarting your minecraft server, Made easy for you

-This project has undergone a full recode!
+This project is discontinued.
+Please visit my other plugin Rebootly for a new version!